m-pluta/svp/report/report.typ

   caption: [
     Changes in implementation of projection calculation in Gram Schmidt ],
-  supplement: [Code sample],
+  supplement: [Sample],
 ) <Code3>

 \

-This led to much better readability as evident by @Code2 and @Code3
+This led to much better readability, which @Code3 is a great example of.

 \
 \
 \
 \
 \
 \
 \

 == Conclusion

-Overall, I believe my implementation is very fast, and accurate to a high number of dimensions.
-I am planning to attempt this challenge again with a Domain-Specific Language and with more advanced methods to improve upon the performance.
+Overall, I believe my implementation is quite fast, and accurate to a high number of dimensions.
+I would like to try this challenge again with a Domain-Specific Language and with more advanced methods to improve upon the performance.

 #pagebreak()